Could The Three Graphs Be Antiderivatives Of The Same Function

 Introduction: The Family of Antiderivatives

 This is because the derivative of a constant is always zero.
-Therefore, if F(x) is an antiderivative of f(x), then F(x) + C, where C is any constant, is also an antiderivative.
-This represents a family of antiderivatives, all differing only by a vertical shift.
+Because of this, if F(x) is an antiderivative of f(x), then F(x) + C, where C is any constant, is also an antiderivative.
+Worth adding: this represents a family of antiderivatives, all differing only by a vertical shift.
 This family is often represented as ∫f(x)dx = F(x) + C, where ∫ represents the indefinite integral.

 Visualizing the Family: Parallel Curves